Showmick119/GTPL-Website/README.md

 # GTPL-Website
-A dynamic marketing website for the student organization, Propulsive Landers at Georgia Tech.
+An interactice marketing website for the Registered Student Organization, Propulsive Landers at Georgia Tech.
 You can check it out by clicking the following link: https://www.gtpropulsivelanders.org/

+### Other Contributors: Rayeed Zaman, Mahir Ashraf, Anushka Jain